 In the meantime, here are answers to five common questions to help get your conversation started.

-1. What are fibroids and what are their symptoms?
+1. How common are uterine fibroids and what are their symptoms?

 2. What are the advantages of RFA?